ayse020/holbertonschool-low_level_programming/structures_typedef/README.md

-# Structures Typedef

-This directory contains solutions for the "Structures Typedef" project in the Holberton School curriculum.
+# Function Pointers Project

+This project contains C programs that demonstrate the use of function pointers.

 ## Files

+- `0-print_name.c` - Function that prints a name using a function pointer
-- `dog.h` - Header file containing the struct dog definition
+- `function_pointers.h` - Header file containing function prototypes

-## Project Description

-### 0. Poppy
-Define a new type struct dog with the following elements:
-- name, type = char *
-- age, type = float
-- owner, type = char *